-Saved after all of these years on my bookshelf is a copy of a paperback titled The Bill James Baseball Abstract, 1984 Edition.
-The tag lines on the cover are from Esquire: “A Must for Fanatics,” and at the bottom, “It’s a Whole New Ballgame!”
-Inside the covers is a trove of statistics from 1983 on every team and player in the majors, regrouped into such categories as left-handed starters, not to mention leading hitters against left-handed pitchers.
-He also made up whole new methods of combining statistics (formulas and simple algorithms) such as “Basic Runs Created Formula,” and “Isolated Power,” all seeking to compare specific strengths and weaknesses of individual players.
-This may not sound strange to us today, with on-line sports gambling being such a growing industry, but it was in 1984.
-Bill James published his abstract from 1977 to 1984 (self-published – before that was a thing – from 1977 through 1980).
-Billy Beane, the general manager of the Oakland A’s and then finally with the Boston Red Sox, was introduced to Bill James’ work in 1990, and it was this body of work that inspired his success that, in turn, became the subject of Moneyball.
+On my bookshelf after all these years remains a lone copy of a paperback titled The Bill James Baseball Abstract, 1984 Edition.
+The tag lines on the cover are from Esquire Magazine and read; “A Must for Fanatics,” and “It’s a Whole New Ballgame!”
+Inside the covers is a trove of statistics from the 1983 season on every team and player in the Major Leagues, regrouped into such categories as left-handed starters, and leading hitters against left-handed pitchers.
+He also made up whole new methods of combining statistics (formulas and simple algorithms) such as “Basic Runs Created Formula,” and “Isolated Power,” all seeking to compare specific strengths and weaknesses of individual players using Sabermetrics (the empirical analysis of baseball statistics).
+This concept of statistical analysis may not sound strange to us today with the growth of on-line sports gambling and fantasy sports leagues, but it was in in the late seventies and early eighties.
+While Bill James may have been popular to academics like my father and his cronies, and was without question the basis for Billy Beane’s success with the Oakland A’s in the nineties, the subject did not attain pop culture significance until Michael Lewis wrote Moneyball which Brad Pitt and Jonah Hill brought to life on the silver screen.